LottieAnning/LIFE4136_rotation3/README.md

 Arabidopsis arenosa is the sister species of Arabidopsis lyrata, both species exist in diploid and tetraploid states, Arabidopsis arenosa underwent WGD before Arabidopsis lyrata and such the hybridization of neo Arabidopsis lyrata tetraploids with Arabidopsis arenosa aided in the stabilisation of cell division.
 This happens because certain genes that are important for meiosis, as well as other cellular processes affected by WGD, are exchanged between different plant varieties during hybridization.

-The below code is to be ran in alternating R, python and UNIX environments
+The below code is to be ran in alternating R, Python and UNIX environments

 ## Contents
 - [Dependencies](#dependencies)